zeek/zeek/script-reference/types.rst

     i.e., it may be equal to the righthand operand).
 The operators ``!=``, ``>`` and ``>=`` provide the expected complementary operations.

-    See the :bro:keyword:`for` statement for info on how to iterate over the elements in a set.
+    See the :zeek:keyword:`for` statement for info on how to iterate over the elements in a set.

-.. bro:type:: vector
+.. zeek:type:: vector

-    A vector is like a :bro:type:`table`, except its indices are non-negative integers, starting from zero.
+    A vector is like a :zeek:type:`table`, except its indices are non-negative integers, starting from zero.
 A vector is declared like:

     .. sourcecode:: bro